01732 360 095

-In deciding the method for waterproofing a new-build basement it is advisable to follow the recommendations within BS 8102:2009 ‘Code of Practice for Protection of Below Ground Structures Against Water From the Ground’.
+In deciding the method for waterproofing a new-build basement it is advisable to follow the recommendations within the BS 8102:2022 ‘Code of Practice for Protection of Below Ground Structures Against Water Ingress’.
 The standard advises on the types of waterproofing available and confirms the performance grade to be achieved:

 Site Investigation Regarding Geology, Hydrogeology and Topography

 Where a comprehensive site investigation is not possible, or the results are inconclusive, the designer should design both the structure and the waterproofing of the structure to be able to deal with a full head of hydrostatic water pressure – or in layman’s terms, full saturation of the ground.